JoaoRicardoSilva/Recursive-Calculator/README.md

 # Recursive-Calculator

 Project for training JavaScript!

 ### **Objective:**

 Create a calculator that have 7 functionalities.

 • VM - Consultar o valor da memoria

 • LM - Indicar o nome das memorias

 • CE - Calcular o valor duma expressao

 • AVM - Atribuir ultimo valor calculado a uma memoria

 • A - Ajuda

 • AM - Alocar Memória

 • S – Sair

 **Some rules:**

 • Cannot use iterations.

 • The calculator has two memories max.

+• Assume that the user will not make mistakes when entering arguments to the commands